Gothia Cup: Overview

 The Gothia Cup started in 1975 with 275 participating teams.

 In July each year, the event becomes the dominant event in Gothenburg, with (as of 2017) 4,349 games played on 110 fields, and 300,000 visitors to the center in Heden.
 According to the tourist authorities of Gothenburg, the 2006 Gothia Cup generated 282 million Swedish krona in tourist income for Gothenburg city and 118 million krona in tax income for Sweden.

 Teams compete from across the world; such as from Brazil, United Arab Emirates, Bangladesh and the Czech Republic.

 In 2020, for the first time since the tournament's inaugural season, the tournament was not held, due to the COVID-19 pandemic in Sweden.

 Gothia Cup China

 The concept of Gothia Cup was exported to China in the 2010s.
-From 2016, the Gothia Cup had a sister tournament in Shenyang, China, known as the Gothia Cup China.
+In 2016, the Gothia Cup China, a sister tournament to the Gothia Cup, was established in Shenyang, China.

-The first Gothia Cup China began between 13 and 19 August 2016.
-At the newly built Gothia Cup Football park the Tournament saw 250 participating teams from 20 nations.
+The inaugural Gothia Cup China took place from 13 to 19 August 2016 at the newly built Gothia Cup Football Park.
+The tournament featured 250 participating teams from 20 nations, although a reliable citation is needed to support this information.